alkaline-ml/pmdarima/doc/tips_and_tricks.rst

 ``D`` can be estimated via a Canova-Hansen test, however ``m`` generally requires subject matter knowledge of the data.

+.. _seasonality:

 Estimating the seasonal differencing term
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Seasonality can manifest itself in timeseries data in unexpected ways.
+Sometimes
+trends are partially dependent on the time of year or month.
+Other times, they
+may be related to weather patterns.
+In either case, seasonality is a real consideration
+that must be made.
+The pyramid package provides a test of seasonality for including
+seasonal terms in your ARIMA models.

 We can use a Canova-Hansen test to estimate our seasonal differencing term: